icfpcontest2020/dockerfiles/README.md

 ## Submission mechanism

-Submission system continuously checks every team's repository for updates in the `submission` and `submissions/*` branches.
+Submission system continuously checks every team's repository for updates in the `submission` and `submissions/*` branches (`refs/heads/submission` and `refs/heads/submissions/*` to be accurate).
 All other branches are ignored.
 New commits trigger a build which has the following steps:

 1. Clone the repository into a clean directory, check out the appropriate branch.
 2. Read the first word from the `.platform` file.